+How can a mathematical equation frame the question of life in the universe?
+We’ll talk with Frank Drake, one of the founders of the SETI Institute, about his famous equation and how it frames the search for signs of intelligent life in the universe.
 Join the Exploratorium's Dr. Paul Doherty as he visits a "sculpture to observe the stars" in northern New Mexico, where the Sangre de Cristo Mountains meet the eastern plains.
 There artist Charles Ross is creating an art installation that is also a star observatory.
 This major earthwork has two main elements: the Star Tunnel, which allows you to walk through the entire history of the earth's changing alignment to our North Star, Polaris; and the Solar Pyramid, where one can visually experience an hour of the earth's rotation.
 Find out how yeast performs its biochemical transformation of a bit of flour and water into crusty, delicious bread.
 Explore the history of breadmaking around the world, and learn how bread has come to occupy such a central place in the cuisines of many nations.
 We'll bake some bread in our studio kitchen, play with yeast and glutens in our lab, and share recipes.
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Eye-D explores the possibilities of retinal scans.
 Look behind the scenes into the process of scientific research and the people who do it - in the tropical Central American country of Belize.
 In this series of Webcasts, we visited a field research station located in the remote Chiquibul forests of the mountains of Belize.
 See why science in the remote jungle of the Chaquibul forest of Belize can feel like an adventure movie.
 Look behind the scenes into the process of scientific research and the people who do it - in the tropical Central American country of Belize.
 In this series of Webcasts, we visited a field research station located in the remote Chiquibul forests of the mountains of Belize.
 See why science in the remote jungle of the Chaquibul forest of Belize can feel like an adventure movie.
 Join us as NASA releases the first images from the Hubble Telescope's new camera, NICMOS (the Near Infrared Camera and Multi-Object Spectrometer).
 We'll discuss the significance and beauty of these pictures of our galaxy with the NICMOS' Lead Scientist, Keith Noll.
 Exploratorium staff Ron Hipschman and Robyn Higdon sum up the last five days of spacewalks, and show a couple of good-bye conferences with the shuttle astronauts.
 The Near Infrared Camera and Multi-Object Spectrometer (NICMOS) will be brought back to life with the installation of the new experimental NICMOS cryo-cooler.
 The cryo-cooler updates the technology from that of an icebox to a modern refrigerator.
 We also talk to Keith Noll, head if the Hubble Heritage Project, which is responsible for bringing us those stunning pictures from deep space.
 The Advanced Camera for Surveys (ACS) was successfully installed.
 In preparation for the installation of the NICMOS Cooling System tomorrow, the astronauts also installed the Electronics Support Module.
 We also talk with Massimo Stiavelli, a scientist at the Space Telescope Science Institute about his involvement with the ACS and the future Wide Field Planetary Camera 3 (WFPC3) scheduled to be installed during the next servicing mission in 2004.
-Learn about the successful replacement of the Power Control Unit (PCU) and listen as we talk with Mark Clampin, part of the team that developed the Advanced Camera for Surveys scheduled for installation tonight.